matiutd888/atomic-disk-drive/README.md

 Atomic disk drive that stores data in fault-tolerant distributed register.

-Project for Distributed Systems course at the University of Warsaw (I am proud to say my solution was the only one that received a perfect score)
+Project for Distributed Systems course at the University of Warsaw.

 A distributed register consists of multiple processes running in user space, possibly on multiple physical (or virtual) machines.
 A Linux block device driver communicates with the processes using TCP.
 The processes themselves communicate using TCP too.
 The processes can crash and recover at any time.